-Watch real-life stories of other Pediatric Acute Lymphoblastic Leukemia (pALL) patients and their caregivers as they share their personal experiences of their condition and the treatment journey.
+Watch real-life stories of other Pediatric Acute Lymphoblastic Leukemia (pALL) patients and their caregivers as they share their personal experiences of their condition and blood cancer treatment journey.

 Meet Liam, a blood cancer survivor, and his mother.
 This is their journey with advanced b-cell blood cancer with CAR-T cell therapy.
 Learn how CAR-T can help patients with Acute Lymphoblastic Leukemia (ALL) and Diffuse Large B-Cell Lymphoma (DLBCL.)

 Get the answers to all your questions about this innovative form of immunotherapy.
 This animated video explains how CAR-T cell therapy aids in their cancer journey, the cancer treatment process, the possible side effects, and post-treatment considerations.

 Seeking CAR T-Cell Therapy abroad?
 Here’s what you need to know to plan for your journey: Eligibility, Hospital Location, Travel Plan, Accommodation and Treatment Process.